-- 5.2.1 Subject to the limitations for Event Testing set out in Article 5.3, the UIM shall have In-Competition and Out-of-Competition Testing authority over all Athletes specified in the Introduction to these Anti-Doping Rules (Section "Scope of these Anti-Doping Rules"). - 5.2.2 The UIM may require any Athlete over whom it has Testing authority (including any Athlete serving a period of Ineligibility) to provide a Sample at any time and at any place.25
+- 5.2.1 Subject to the limitations for Event Testing set out in Article 5.3, the UIM shall have In-Competition and Out-of-Competition Testing authority over all Athletes specified in the Introduction to these Anti-Doping Rules (Section "Scope of these Anti-Doping Rules"). - 5.2.2 The UIM may require any Athlete over whom it has Testing authority (including any Athlete serving a period of Ineligibility) to provide a Sample at any time and at any place.26

-25 [Comment to Article 5.2.2: the UIM may obtain additional authority to conduct Testing by means of bilateral or multilateral agreements with other Signatories.
-Unless the Athlete has identified a sixty (60) minute Testing window between the hours of 11:00 p.m. and 6:00 a.m., or has otherwise consented to Testing during that period, the UIM will not test an Athlete during that period unless it has a serious and specific suspicion that the Athlete may be engaged in doping.
-A challenge to whether the UIM had sufficient suspicion for Testing during this time period shall not be a defense to an anti-doping rule violation based on such test or attempted test.]
+28 [Comment to Article 5.2.2 the UM may obtain additional authority to conduct Testing by means of bilateral or mullilateral agreements with other Signationies.
+Unless the Athlete has identified a sixty (60) multier Testing window between the hours of 1.100 n.m. and 6.00 a.m. or has otherwise consented to Testing during that period, the UM will not test an Athlete during that period unless it has a serious and specific suspicion that the Athlete may be engaged in doping.
+A challenge to whether the UM had sufficient suspicion for Testing during this time period shall not be a defense to an anti-doping rule violation based on such test or attempted test.]

-[[]Comment to Article 4.4.7.1: WADA shall be entitled to charge a fee to cover the costs of: (a) any review it is required to conduct in accordance with Article 4.4.7; and (b) any review it chooses to conduct, where the decision being reviewed is reversed.]
+22 [Comment to Article 4.4.7.1: WADA shall be entitled to charge a fee to cover the costs of: (a) any review it is required to conduct in accordance with Article 4.4.7; and (b) any review it chooses to conduct, where the decision being reviewed is reversed.]

-23 [Comment to Article 4.4.7.2: In such cases, the decision being appealed is the the UIM's TUE decision, not WADA's decision not to review the TUE decision or (having reviewed it) not to reverse the TUE decision.
+28 [Comment to Article 4.4.7.2: In such cases, the decision being appealed is the UIMs TUE decision, not WADA's decision not to review the TUE decision.
+Of having reviewed! in ot to review the TUE decision.
 However, the time to appeal the TUE decision does not begin to run until the date that WADA communicates its decision.
-In any event, whether the decision has been reviewed by WADA or not, WADA shall be given notice of the appeal so that it may participate if it sees fit.]
+In any event, whether the decision has been reviewed by WADA or not, WADA shall be given notice of the appeal so that if may participate if it sees fit.]

-24 [Comment to Article 5.1: Where Testing is conducted for anti-doping purposes, the analytical results and data may be used for other legitimate purposes under the Anti-Doping Organization's rules.
+^{24 [}Comment to Article 5.1: Where Testing is conducted for anti-doping purposes, the analytical results and data may be used for other legitimate purposes under the Anti-Doping Organization's rules.
 See, e.g., Comment to Article 23.2.2 of the Code.]